Visit Hanoi: Why You Must Spend at Least One Day Here During Your Trip to Vietnam

 Check out my videos of Hanoi Walking Street in this post.

-I went back to my hotel to wash up after roaming around the lake.
-The humidity had made me uncomfortable, and I felt like I needed a shower.
-And when I returned to Dong Kinh Nghia Thuc to explore again, I got confused at first and then amused by what I saw.
+When I returned to Dong Kinh Nghia Thuc Square to explore again, I got confused at first… and then amused by what I saw.

-Instead of endless motorbikes, crowds filled the streets.
+Instead of countless motorbikes, crowds filled the streets.
 Families walked with their kids.
 Teens and adults played Cau May, a game where players use their feet, knees, chest, and head to keep a woven rattan ball in the air.
 Locals and visitors alike all had fun!

 I thought, what the hell is going on?!
 This is incredible!

 By sunset, performers began appearing at different spots around Hoan Kiem Lake.
 More people came out too.
 It kept getting better.
-At every corner, there was something new happening.

 - I saw a cool guy playing the Dan Tam, a Vietnamese string instrument with a long neck and a small resonating body.